Yu Chang Player Props: Red Sox vs. Giants

 Yu Chang At The Plate

-- Chang has two doubles, five home runs and three walks while batting .169.
+- Chang has two doubles, five home runs and three walks while hitting .165.

+- He has gone deep in five games this year (17.2%), homering in 5.4% of his plate appearances.

-- Chang has driven in a run in 10 games this season (35.7%), including five games with more than one RBI (17.9%).
-He has also driven home three or more of his team's runs in one contest.
+- In 10 games this year (34.5%), Chang has picked up an RBI, and in five of those games (17.2%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.